THE LEAST AND THE MOST PEACEFUL AFRICAN COUNTRIES

-A country located at the crossroads of Central and southern Africa is the 4th most peaceful country in Africa.
-Zambia proudly scored 44th in global peace Index rankings.
+A country located at the crossroads of Central and Southern Africa is the 4th most peaceful country in Africa.
+Zambia proudly scored 44th in the Global Peace Index rankings.

 5. SIERRA LEONE

 A West African country.
 After many years of a costly civil war, the country is now peaceful and it’s the 5th of the most peaceful country in Africa.
-Sierra Leone proudly scored 46th in global peace Index rankings.
+Sierra Leone proudly scored 46th in the Global Peace Index rankings.